facebook/react-native/docs/Navigators.md

 In this example, the `MyScene` component is passed the title of the current route via the `title` prop.
 It displays two tappable components that call the `onForward` and `onBack` functions passed through its props, which in turn will call `navigator.push()` and `navigator.pop()` as needed.

-## Going Deeper

-While this is a very basic example, it can easily be adapted to render an entirely different component based on the route that is passed to the `renderScene` function.
-Navigator will push new scenes from the right by default, and you can control this behavior by using the `configureScene` function.
-You can also configure a navigation bar through the `navigationBar` prop.

-Check out the [Navigation guide](docs/navigation.html) for more examples of what you can do with navigators.
+Check out the [Navigator API reference](docs/navigator.html) for more `Navigator` code samples, or read through the [Navigation guide](docs/navigation.html) for other examples of what you can do with navigators.

-# High Five!
+## High Five!

 If you've gotten here by reading linearly through the tutorial, then you are a pretty impressive human being.
 Congratulations.
 Next, you might want to check out [all the cool stuff the community does with React Native](/react-native/docs/more-resources.html).